 Why not take the opportunity to fly indirect and stop off somewhere?
 You’ll find that not only is a non-stop flight more relaxing, as it’s an opportunity to stretch your legs, breathe fresh air, and have something proper to eat, but it’s a great way to see another country en-route!

 Emirates, for example undercut many of their competition in Europe by stopping in Dubai before continuing to Japan from most of Europe, and I plan to spend a weekend exploring what Dubai has to offer next time I get a chance to leave Blighty and head towards the rising sun.
 Alternatively, I’ve noticed that a weekend in Rome or Paris may be a cheaper option than flying direct from London.
 Search around, and you’ll be surprised at how much you can save!

 If you’re not too fussed about when you go to Japan, and you can take a break from work or study at any reasonable time, why not sign up to the major airline’s sales newsletters, and get the info on their latest deals by email?
 Although you’d be lucky to get their headline price each time, it’s an easy way for you to get a general idea of what price you should be looking for when performing your flight searches.

 Have you tried any of these tips and tricks?
-If you have any awesome travel hacks, please feel free to share below!
+If you have any awesome travel hacks share with us on Twitter!